ocaml/ocaml.org/data/tutorials/language/3ds_03_set.md

 ```

 Excellent!
 It looks like `SS.empty` does indeed create an empty set,
-and `SS.cardinal` does indeed print out the size of a set.
+and `SS.cardinal` prints out the size of a set.

 What about that other function we saw, `singleton : elt -> t`?
-Again,
+Using
-using our intuition, if we provide the function with a single element,
+our intuition, if we provide the function with a single element
 and the function returns a set, then probably the function will return
 a set containing that element (or else what else would it do with the
 parameter we gave it?).
-The name of the function is `singleton`, and
+The name of the function is [`singleton`](https://en.wikipedia.org/wiki/Singleton_pattern),
-if you're unfamiliar with what word, you can look it up on
-Wikipedia and see that the word means "a set with exactly one element."
+which Wikipedia defines as "a set with exactly one element."
 It sounds like we're on the right track, so let's test our theory.

 ```ocamltop